waterbycounty

 What's happening with rivers in Wilson County right now?

-Wilson County's primary USGS streamgage on the SPRING CREEK BELOW LEBANON, TN is currently reading 1.01 cubic feet per second — 1% of the long-term mean of 87.17 cfs.
+Wilson County's primary USGS streamgage on the SPRING CREEK BELOW LEBANON, TN has a pipeline snapshot of 1.01 cubic feet per second — 1% of the long-term mean of 87.17 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Wilson County water compare to the Tennessee average?